What is Kinetica?

 Kinetica provides basic functionality to create tables, add rows, read rows, and delete rows.
 What really separates Kinetica is its specialized filtering and visualization functions.
 These functions can be performed through our native API or our ODBC/JDBC connectors, which support a subset of SQL-92.
 This allows users to integrate Kinetica with third-party GUIs and developers to quickly integrate existing code with Kinetica.

 How it works

 Kinetica has a distributed architecture that has been designed for data processing at scale.
-A standard cluster consists of identical nodes run on commodity hardware and equipped with GPUs.
+A standard cluster consists of identical nodes run on commodity hardware.
 A single node is chosen to be the head aggregation node.

 Kinetica is designed to be highly scalable.
 A cluster can be scaled up at any time to increase storage capacity and processing power, with near-linear scale processing improvements for most operations.
 Sharding of data can be done automatically, or specified and optimized by the user.

 Kinetica also connects seamlessly to a variety of other data processing and analytical frameworks, including Apache Spark, Storm, and NiFi.